Dublin Airport: Recent history

 In August 2019, Dublin Airport was chosen for the Special Achievement in Geographic Information Systems (GIS) award for its use of mapping software from ESRI Ireland.

 Due to the pandemic and its impact, the airport lost 115 routes, as in January 2021, it scheduled flights to just 85 cities, down from 200 before the crisis began.

 On several separate days in early 2023, reports of drone sightings at the airport led to the delay and cancellation of several flights.
 On 4 February 2023, for example, flights were disrupted for 45 minutes after two confirmed drone sightings.
 And, on 6 February 2023, flights were impacted for approximately 40 minutes.
 As it is illegal to operate a drone within 5 kilometers of an Irish airfield, DAA called for the Garda Síochana to introduce a counter-drone system and for the government to increase sentences for offenders.
 Ryanair also called for the government to take immediate action.
 One man was arrested later in February 2023, and was charged under the Air Navigation and Transport Act.
 As of April 2024, two men had been charged and due to be tried, separately, for allegedly flying drones near the airport.

 Beginning in 2018, airport passenger numbers began approaching their legal limit of 32 million per year.
 In 2023, the DAA applied to extend this cap to 40 million while also advocating for its complete removal in the long term.

-In 2025, after the success of the men’s national team, Dublin Airport’s social media accounts changed their name to “Troy Parrott International Airport” to commemorate the 5 goals that sent them to the FIFA World Cup playoffs.
-While this was only a marketing stunt, it gained widespread traction, with some pilots even reporting that they were landing at “Troy Parrott International”.
+In 2025, after the success of the men's national team, Dublin Airport's social media accounts changed their name to "Troy Parrot International Airport" to commemorate the 5 goals that sent them to the FIFA World Cup playoffs.
+While this was only a marketing stunt, it gained widespread traction, with some pilots even reporting that they were landing at "Troy Parrott International".